Eating Goat Cheese During Pregnancy – Is It Safe?

 Follow these tips when eating goat cheese when pregnant:

-- Cheese that is added as a topping on pizza is considered safe to be consumed during pregnancy.
-Provided the cheese has been heated at a high point and it’s not just warm.
-Since pizza comes piping hot from the oven it is very safe to consume during pregnancy.
+- Cheese added as a topping to pizza is considered safe to consume during pregnancy, only if it is heated at a high temperature and it’s not just warm.
+Since pizza comes piping hot from the oven, it is considered safe to consume during pregnancy.

 - If you want to eat goat cheese, select the safe type of goat cheese and eat it in grilled form.
 You can eat a grilled cheese sandwich once in a while during pregnancy.